currawong-project/libcw/notes.md

     + mult proc's with more than 3 instances should be put into a list or use a 'disclose' button

-    + add a UI label to the var description,
+    + add a UI label to the flow var description